syncfusion-content/install-docs/Common/Frequently-Asked-Questions/How-to-implement-Localization-Support/How-to-implement-Localization-Support.md

     (Your Application)\bin\Debug\en-US \LocBaml /parse Syncfusion.Tools.WPF.Resources.dll /out:resourceStrings.csv

-    > Note: The .csv files can be edited via MS Excel or Notepad.
+    N> The .csv files can be edited via MS Excel or Notepad.
 This file contains string resources with the default text in the English language.

 5. Open the .csv file using MS Excel or Notepad, and change the texts based on your culture.